Our Tests

 Human Gene Expression Test

-Human Gene Expression (HGE) test is a transcriptomic (RNA sequencing) blood test that:
+Human Gene Expression (HGE) test is a transcriptomic (RNA sequencing) blood test that provides comprehensive analysis of human gene expression patterns.

 • Includes a collection kit with instructions, all necessary components, and a pre-paid return mailer